 Use draw-only images for foil projects.
 You can find these in the Cricut Access store or you can create or import your own SVG image file in Cricut Design Space.

-What materials can I use the Foil Transfer tool with?
+What materials can I use with the Foil Transfer tool?

 Cricut recommends a range of materials to use in combination with foil transfer sheets.
-According to Cricut, the following base materials can be used with the tool in either the Cricut Maker or the Explore Air 2.
+Mainly I like to use it with light and medium cardstock.
+According to Cricut, the following base materials can be used with the tool in either a Cricut Maker, Maker 3, Explore Air 2 or Explore 3.

 - Cardstock (Light, Medium or Heavy)